-I am just having so much fun playing with melt and pour soap!
-I’ll admit though, that I’ve had some flops that never made it to the blog – but even the wonky soaps are lovely because the organic glycerine soap base I use is really luxurious and I always experiment with really delicious smelling essential oils.
+Here’s another variation of DIY soap rocks tutorial.
+I am just having so much fun playing with melt and pour soap.
+I’ll admit that I’ve had some flops that never made it to the blog – but even the wonky soaps are lovely because the organic glycerine soap base I use is really luxurious and I am always experiment with really delicious smelling essential oils.
 So even the silly looking soaps are enjoyed.

-Although there was a cool mid-century modern inspired design that I loved (in theory – it was a little flawed in the execution), I think my “lake superior” soap is my favorite, followed closely by the gem stone soap experiments from last year.
-Truthfully, I’m on the fence about today’s crystal and gold vein soap because it just didn’t turn out exactly how I pictured it in my mind, largely because of the overly optimistic size of the “gold veins”.
+Although there was a cool mid-century modern inspired design that I loved (in theory – it was a little flawed in the execution), I think my “lake superior” soap is my favorite, followed closely by the DIY gemstone soap experiments from last year.
+Truthfully, I’m on the fence about today’s crystal and gold vein version of DIY soap rocks because it just didn’t turn out exactly how I pictured it in my mind, largely because of the overly optimistic size of the “gold veins”.
 Even friends and family who love how it turned out debate what it actually looks like (fudge, deli meat, gold?), so I thought I might as well share and see what YOU think it looks like.
 I still think it looks like some kind of stone…

 Whatever it is, it sure is sparkly!
 And smells delicious.